abhi152003/speedrun-stylus/README.md

 ### Database Information

 We are using Drizzle with Postgres for database management.
 You can run `drizzle-kit` commands from the root with `yarn drizzle-kit`.

+#### Local Development Database

+For local development, we use a Docker-based Postgres instance.

+#### Production Database with Neon

+For production, we recommend using [Neon DB](https://neon.tech), a serverless Postgres service optimized for Next.js applications.
+To configure Neon DB:

+1. Sign up for a Neon account and create a project
+2. Get your connection string from the Neon dashboard
+3. Set the `POSTGRES_URL` environment variable with your Neon connection string
+4. Run migrations: `POSTGRES_URL=your-neon-connection-string yarn drizzle-kit migrate`

+For detailed setup instructions, see [docs/NEON_DB_SETUP.md](docs/NEON_DB_SETUP.md).

 ### Database Migration